ceri-num/uv-larm/challenge/git-rds.md

 It will be now possible to clone this *repo* on a fresh TheConstruct project.

-1. Open a fresh ROSject on Kinetic with no template.
+1. Open a fresh ROSject on *Melodic* with no template.
 1. Remove the current *catkin_ws* directory (`rm -fr catkin_ws`)
 2. Clone the distant *repo* on as your *catkin_ws* directory.